ctdh/sst-sveltekit-starter/README.md

 # port for the localstack ususally 5173 for svelte
 PORT: 5173

+# Application name
+APP_NAME: My Appname in /.env.local

-# SelfRegistration: true: (default) allows users to register themselves
+# SelfRegistration: true allows users to register themselves
-# false: users logging in must have their email already in the user db
+# false users logging in must have their email already in the user db
 SELF_REG: true

-# When this email registers it is granted the role in the ADMIN_USER_ROLE
-ADMIN_USER_EMAIL: me@mydomain.com

-# The role associated with Administrators and asigned to ADMIN_USER_EMAIL user.
-ADMIN (default)
+# First user to be created when the server starts with role
-ADMIN_USER_ROLE: ADMIN
+FIRST_USER_ROLE: ADMIN

+# Set first user email
+FIRST_USER_EMAIL: web@pathwayanalytics.com

+# TOTO:
+# ManualRegistration:
+MANUAL_REG: